jackyzha0/quartz/content/notes/Do-I-Want-To-Be-Great.md

 Is it genetic??
 Yes, I think genetic must play a role.
 Attention span (?), memory, energy levels, hormones, chemicals etc.

+I still think hard work can overcome these things.

+~~Am I willing~~ Can I make myself willing to be great?

+Building habits, "Dicipline", learning the fundamentals properly, understanding not observing and memorising.

+Is that all bullshit?

+Alex _ video about cooking and gym - "everything works".
+Minor adjustments only provide miniscule improvements.
+VS "1% ing".

+How much different is there between being a little bit great (yt er) vs really great (jobs, musk, bezos) (are they even great?) vs the best (ghandi, socrates aristotle, nietzsche, khan, ceasar, francis, etc )

+Why did I just rank philosophers and historical figures? ~~It is because I~~ Why do I consider them to be the greatest ~~or~~ is it because they are the oldest?
+Or because I respect philosophers more than..
+They're not even all philosophers.
+This is stupid

+Do I want to be great?
+Or do I want to be a little bit great?
+I think on my current path I will be a big fat nobody.
+I don't want to be a nobo

+Would that be so bad?
+I'm conflating the idea of being a nobody with working a boring desk job.
+That, I dont want.
+But I can be a "nobody" and still be great?
+What even is greatness?
+Is it to be remembered?
+Thats the real question.
+Do I want to be remembered (in a positive manner).
+Not sure yet I guess.

+Fuck that, a decision isn't just going to pop into my head.
+I need to decide (story of my life).